 From ancient times, humans have utilized several methods to fight against fertility.
 Surrogacy, an assisted reproductive technique is the modern medical approach to overcome infertility issues.
-In this process, a woman agrees to become pregnant and carry the fetus on behalf of the intended mother and handover the neonate to the intended parents for their paternal and maternal responsibility.
+In this process, a woman agrees to become pregnant and carry the fetus on behalf of the intended mother, and handover the neonate to the intended parents for their paternal and maternal responsibility.

-In a surrogacy contract usually mention the terms that like surrogates should relinquish the child “immediately after birth” or “as soon as birth” or “upon birth”.
+In a surrogacy contract usually mention the terms that surrogates should relinquish the child “immediately after birth” or “as soon as birth” or “upon birth”.
 But, immediately after birth, neonates need breastfeeding, which is essential for nutritional supply to the child and to build the basic immunity, which protects them from diseases.

 Using the Surrogate Mother’s Breast Milk

 However, this needs to be informed to both intended parents and surrogates before signing the contract by providing the awareness of advantages of the breast milk for the child and the mother at the time of consultation.
-This is essential for those who strongly believe the favor in breastfeeding benefits.
+This is essential for those who strongly believe favor breastfeeding benefits.

-In this case, the surrogate mother pumps her milk for at least the first six weeks after the delivery of the child and intended parents use this milk to feed the baby with the help of the supplemental nursing system.
+In this case, the surrogate mother pumps her milk for at least the first six weeks after the delivery of the child, and intended parents use this milk to feed the baby with the help of the supplemental nursing system.
 Thus, the born child gets the benefits of breast milk without the intervention of the intended mother.

-However, the task of pumping, immediate transporting of milk require time, effort and dedication, as surrogate need to pump the milk frequently.
+However, the task of pumping, immediate transporting of milk require time, effort, and dedication, as surrogate need to pump the milk frequently.
 Surrogate can claim extra compensation for this extended service commitment.

 If the intended family agrees to afford the extra expense including taking care of the surrogate mother during this period to produce enough milk, shipping costs, and the other supplies required for the process.
 All these aspects are usually included in the surrogacy agreement for the smooth completion of the whole event.

-Otherwise following are some of the alternative measures to solve the breastfeeding issue for a child born through surrogacy without involving surrogate:
+Otherwise following are some of the alternative measures to solve the breastfeeding issue for a child born through surrogacy without involving a surrogate:

 Administration of lactation medicine